He4eT/simple-spaceapi/README.md

 some sensors shape is simplified:

-- Nested `alpha`, `beta`, `gamma` and `beta_gamma` radiation sensors were unified as generic `radiation`.
+- Nested `alpha`, `beta`, `gamma` and `beta_gamma` radiation sensors were unified as generic `radiation` sensor.
-  Type of the sensor could be specified with `type` field.
+  Type of this sensor could be specified with `type` field.

 ## Deployment